 Edition: Trade only

-Printed: Rey did watercolours and the were reproduced in colour half-tone
+Printed: Rey’s watercolours were reproduced in colour using a half-tone process

 Image credit: Rooke Books